lgorissen/k4d/lab 35/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 35$
 ```

-Pod *terra10-0* should still be there, and Pod *terra10-1* should not respond:
+Pod *terra10-0* should still be there, and Pod *terra10-1* should not respond (it will time out after some time):

 ```bash
 developer@developer-VirtualBox:~/projects/k4d/lab 35$ curl http://172.17.0.5:8092